by Venturans for Efficient & Responsible Government

-When public money is used to buy rental income property, citizens have a right to expect the city will manage the investment wisely.
+When public money is used to buy rental income property, citizens have a right to expect the city will manage the investment wisely, and that includes when it comes to selling rental property.
 The City Council makes the decisions, and they rely on the City Manager and city personnel for sound, knowledgeable advice on how to acquire and operate such property.

 Here’s the rub.
 Ventura city personnel have demonstrated that they do not have the knowledge or experience needed to assist the City Council in making decisions in such matters.

 505 Poli Confirms That Ventura Is Bad At The Property Rental Business

 Appraised for $3.55 million in Sept.
 2005, the City of Ventura acquired it in November 2006 for $4.03 million.
 To fund the purchase $1.23 million in General Funds were used together with another $2.8 million from the Workers Compensation Fund.
 The use of the Workers Comp funds should have been a warning to the City Council.
 Later, the interim City Manager, Johnnie Johnson, exposed that budget manipulation.